Marty Nothstein

 Martin Wayne Nothstein (born February 10, 1971) is an American former professional road bicycle racer and track cyclist.
 He is a three-time world champion in track events and an Olympic gold and silver medalist.
-Nothstein also servied as a Lehigh County Commissioner and ran unsuccessfully as the Republican Party nominee for the 2018 United States House of Representatives election in Pennsylvania's 7th congressional district and Pennsylvania's 15th district special election.
+Nothstein also served as a Lehigh County Commissioner and ran unsuccessfully as the Republican Party nominee for the 2018 United States House of Representatives election in Pennsylvania's 7th congressional district and 2018 Pennsylvania's 7th and 15th congressional district special elections.

 Early life and education

-Nothstein was born in Allentown, Pennsylvania, one of five children to Gail Benner Nothstein and Wayne Nothstein, owner of a local automotive business, Nothstein Motors.
+Nothstein was born in Allentown, Pennsylvania, one of five children to Gail Benner Nothstein and Wayne Nothstein, owner of Nothstein Motors, a local automotive business.
 Nothstein's paternal great grandfather was an accomplished bicycle racer and bare-knuckle prizefighter.

-Nothstein is a 1989 graduate of Emmaus High School in Emmaus, Pennsylvania.
-He attended Penn State University.
+Nothstein attended Emmaus High School in Emmaus, Pennsylvania, where he graduated in 1989, and then Penn State University.

 Cycling career

 Nothstein began cycling in 1987 and made his international debut in 1989 at UCI Track Cycling World Championships in Lyon, France.

 Nothstein won his first world championship medal in 1993, winning silver in the keirin.
 He became a double world champion in 1994, winning both sprint and keirin events at the 1994 World Championships while nursing a broken heel bone.
-Nothstein again rode with a fractured bone, his kneecap, as part of the U.S. team sprint squad that won the bronze medal at the 1995 World Championships.
+Nothstein again rode with a fractured bone, his kneecap, as part of the U.S. sprint team that won the bronze medal at the 1995 World Championships.

-He won a silver medal in the sprint at the 1996 Summer Olympics in Atlanta, Georgia.
-At the 2000 Summer Olympics in Sydney, he became the first American cyclist in 16 years to win an Olympic gold medal, winning the Olympics' cycling sprint.
+Nothestein represented the United States in the 1996 Summer Olympics in Atlanta, where he won the silver medal in the cycling spring.
+Four years later, at the 2000 Summer Olympics in Sydney, he became the first American cyclist in 16 years to win an Olympic Games gold medal, winning the Olympics' cycling sprint.

 In March 2001, he turned professional with the U.S.-based Mercury Viatel team.
-He moved to the Navigators Insurance Cycling Team in 2002, where he remained for four years until ending his career in 2006.
+The following year,l in 2002 he moved to the Navigators Insurance Cycling Team, where he remained for four years until ending his career in 2006.

-In 2004, in order to transfer to road riding, he lost 30 pounds compared to his weight at the 2000 Summer Olympics.
+In 2004, in order to transfer to road riding, he lost 30 pounds compared to normal weight at the 2000 Summer Olympics.